zouloux/chimera/doc/01-server-setup.md

 - Register a new runner : `gitlab-runner register` with parameters :
     - http://gitlab.chimera/
     - Enter registration token
+    - Description : `gitlab-runner`
+    - Tags : `gitlab,runner`
-    - Select Docker
+    - Select `docker` as engine
-    - Specify default docker image, can be `misterio92/ci-php-node`
+    - Specify default docker image, can be `zouloux/docker-ci-php-node` or `misterio92/ci-php-node`
     - Validate and exit shell with ctrl+c
 - Configure generated file for your needs following [this](https://docs.gitlab.com/runner/configuration/advanced-configuration.html)
 - You can restart everything to be sure with `cd ~/chimera/core/gitlab && docker-compose down && docker-compose up -d`